jessepav/lacygoill-wiki-backup/vim/plugin.md

 Warning: <https://github.com/junegunn/vim-peekaboo/issues/32#issuecomment-117720067>

 It would be a good idea to re-implement the plugin using the popup window.
-The latter has – probably – fewer side-effects.
+The latter has – probably – fewer side effects.

 ## phonetics